-Andrew has wide-ranging experience of patent work in all aspects of chemistry.
+Andrew is a partner based in our London office.
 Having an educational background in both general chemistry and chemical physics, Andrew enjoys working with clients whose interests combine chemistry with other technical areas, such as petrochemical and biochemical engineering, electrochemistry, chemical modification of biological molecules including RNA therapeutics and antibodies, medical devices and computational chemistry.
 He has also worked extensively in the pharmaceutical field, including on commercially important patent portfolios relating to coeliac disease, antibody-based anti-cancer drugs and new delivery systems for local anaesthetics.

 University of Oxford, Masters Degree in Chemistry (Gibbs prize winner for highest first class honours); University of Oxford, DPhil in Physical and Theoretical Chemistry, involving laboratory studies, and quantum mechanical modelling, of laser-induced photodissociation reactions

 European Patent Attorney, UK Chartered Patent Attorney

 Fellow of the Chartered Institute of Patent Attorneys (CIPA), Member of the Institute of Professional Representatives before the European Patent Office (EPI)